Application Development |

 You can create and edit library JPL modules within the editor by opening a library and then choosing FileNewJPL of FileOpenJPL to access an existing module.
 The JPL text dialog box opens.

-Use the Edit menu options to copy, cut, and paste text, use FileSave options to save the module to an open library, or use FileSave AsASCII Text File to save the module as a disk file.
+The name of the module and the library in which it resides are displayed in the title bar in the form: Use the Edit menu options to copy, cut, and paste text, use FileSave options to save the module to an open library, or use FileSave AsASCII Text File to save the module as a disk file.

 The JPL is compiled when you save the module to a library.
 If the compiler detects a syntax error, a warning is issued and you can choose to correct the error or save the module in an uncompiled format (Save AsASCII Text File) which you can collect later.

 You can type your JPL directly into the dialog box, or you can invoke your local editor, for example, Notepad in Windows or vi in UNIX, by choosing EditExternal Editor (for widget-level JPL, choose the Editor button in the JPL Program Text window).
 If the OptionsDirect to External Editor option is selected, your preferred text editor is invoked immediately on entry into the JPL dialog box.
-The local editor is defined by the configuration variable SMEDITOR.
-When you exit the editor, you are returned to the JPL dialog box, which contains your latest edits.
+The local editor is defined by the configuration variable You can also use your favorite text editor outside of the Panther workspace to write your JPL modules.
+Later you can compile the modules and import them to the appropriate library.

-Note: If you exceed the maximum line length of 253 characters, Panther issues an error message when you try to return to the dialog box and returns you to your editor to make the necessary corrections.
+If you exceed the maximum line length of 253 characters, Panther issues an error message when you try to return to the dialog box and returns you to your editor to make the necessary corrections.

 You can write and read code to and from disk files as well.
 To read a disk file into the JPL window, choose EditRead File (for widget-level JPL, choose the Insert File button).
 To save a JPL module to disk, choose FileSave AsASCII Text File (for widget-level, choose the Save File button.
 These invoke the Insert JPL Text File and save JPL Text File dialog boxes, respectively.
 When you read a disk file into a module, Panther inserts its contents at the cursor's current position.